-Adding SMRT Link Users via LDAP Integration and Assigning User Roles
+Adding SMRT Link users via LDAP integration and assigning user roles

 - To enable users via LDAP integration, you must first configure LDAP before you can manage users and assign SMRT Link roles to users. - After LDAP is configured, if you do not assign a SMRT Link role to a user, that user will not be able to login to SMRT Link. - 1.
-Access SMRT Link: Enter http://<hostname>:9090, where <hostname> is the host where SMRT Link is installed. - 2.
+Access SMRT Link: Enter https://<hostname>:8243/sl/home, where <hostname> is the host where SMRT Link is installed. - 2.
 Choose Configure from the Gear menu and click User Management. - 3.
 There are 2 ways to find users: - To display all SMRT Link users: Click Display all Enabled Users. - To find a specific user: Enter a user name, or partial name and click Search By Name.

-- 4. Click the desired user.
+- Click the desired user.
 If the Status is Enabled, the user has access to SMRT Link; Disabled means the user cannot access SMRT Link. - To add a SMRT Link user: Click the Enabled button, then assign a role.
-(See Step 5.) - To disable a SMRT Link user: Click the Disabled button.

-- 5. Click the Role field and select one of the three roles.
+(See Step 5.) - To disable a SMRT Link user: Click the Disabled button. - Click the Role field and select one of the three roles.
 (A blank role means that this user cannot access SMRT Link.) - 6.
 Click Save.
 The user now has access to SMRT Link, based on the role just assigned.

-Adding Local Users to SMRT Link Using WSO2
+Adding local users to SMRT Link using WSO2